Wage Theft

 In the last year, Mountain Dreamers has:

-• sent at least 20 demand letters to local employers on behalf of clients, either served by the Summit Sheriff's Office civil deputy, or sent by certified mail
+• Sent 20+ demand letters to local employers on behalf of clients, served either by the Summit County Sheriff's Office Civil Division or via certified mail.

-• filed at least 10 wage complaint cases with CO Dept of Labor and Employment
+• Filed 10+ wage complaint cases with the Colorado Department of Labor and Employment.

-• involved local law enforcement in one case
+• Collaborated with local law enforcement in one wage theft cases.

-• elevated one case to the District Attorney
+• Referred one case to the District Attorney for further action.

 In the last few years, Colorado has strengthened labor and workplace protections, and increased penalties and enforcement of employers who violate the laws.